ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 scalar_array = Array(CANVAS_WIDTH/SPACE_BETWEEN + 1).fill(0).map(() => Array(CANVAS_HEIGHT/SPACE_BETWEEN + 1).fill(0))
 ```

-This just creates a 2d array for `scalar_array` based off our environment variables we made earlier.
+This creates a 2d array for `scalar_array` based off our environment variables we made earlier.
 New we can iterate
 over each entry in the array to generate a point on the screen.\
 Now add this next piece of code to the end of `draw()`